vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 ![Blob History](/assets/posts/2020/2/aggregating-events-with-logic-app/blob-history.png)

-This actually allows us to look at what the Event Grid event looks like by looking at the run and the body of the trigger.
+This allows us to look at what the Event Grid event looks like by looking at the run and the body of the trigger.

 ```json
 {